spacebanana420/blankcrop/palette.md

 ```

 Note that, by omitting the alpha value, you cannot add multiple colors per line, since the supposed red channel of the next color will be read as the alpha channel of the previous.

+## Generating palette files

+You can also generate palette files automatically from indexed PNG images.
+If you have an indexed color PNG image where each pixel is a different color in the palette, you can generate a palette file from it using:

+`blankcrop generate-palette paletteimage.png`

+The conversion does not work if the image's format is RGBA instead of indexed color.